scotow/mego/README.md

 Indeed, Mega allows users to download a few (apparently not fixed) number of GB per day (once again, apparently not fixed).

-By default `megadl` only retries 3 times when this error occured, preventing the download of file during the night or while being away from the computer.
+By default `megadl` only retries 3 times when this error occurred, preventing the download of file during the night or while being away from the computer.
 To fix this problem, `mego` check the error code returned by `megadl`, and retry if the command failed.

 #### List of files